mkfizi/tailstart-saas/README.md

 ### Built-in Components

-Tailboard include some built-in components for rapid development using minimal implementation using vanilla Javascript.
+Tailboard include some built-in components for rapid development with minimal implementation using vanilla Javascript.
 These components consist as below:

 * Alert